 But dreams don’t always come true.
 Life gets in the way, and no matter how hard we try, our goals can elude our grasp.
+For example, having taken the time to compare the best stock brokers (die besten Broker im Vergleich) and invested a fair sum in what was going to give a return we could only dream of, the company that everything was riding on may suddenly collapse and all the money would be gone.
 Or maybe someone along the way tells us that our Special Dream is silly or impossible.
 What happens then?

 With purest intentions, we encourage children to reach for the stars, but we don’t spend as much time preparing them for what to do when their efforts fall short.
 It is almost as if we believe that talking about the possibility of failure can make them fail.
 As parents and mentors, we often ride with them on fairy wings, hoping against hope that they will get everything they wish for–maybe because we didn’t.